casparwylie/Perceptron/README.md

  NOTE: This is an incomplete project.
 Expect bugs!
+I may decide to spend a lot more time on it if people persist giving it positive attention.

 # Perceptron
 A flexible artificial neural network builder for, to analysis performance, and optimise the best model.